HARIHARANG7225/Fnol-document-extraction-and-routing/README.md

 # FNOL Document Extraction and Claim Routing System

-This project is an AI-powered insurance workflow automation system that processes **FNOL (First Notice of Loss)** documents and recommends the appropriate claim routing path.

-The system supports **PDF and TXT files**, extracts claim-related information using **Google Gemini**, validates mandatory fields, and routes the claim using predefined business logic.
+An AI-powered insurance workflow automation project that processes **FNOL (First Notice of Loss)** documents, extracts structured claim information using **Google Gemini**, validates mandatory fields, and recommends a routing path using rule-based logic.

 ---

 ## Project Overview

+This project is designed to simulate an insurance claim intake workflow.

+It accepts an FNOL document in **PDF** or **TXT** format, extracts the text content, sends it to a Gemini-powered extraction agent, validates the returned fields, and then routes the claim to the appropriate queue based on predefined business rules.

+This project demonstrates the practical use of:

+- **Document extraction**
+- **LLM-based JSON field extraction**
+- **Validation of critical business fields**
+- **Rule-based claim routing**

+---

+## Approach

+The system follows a simple 4-step pipeline:

+### 1. Document Extraction
+- If the input file is a `.txt` file, the system reads it directly.
+- If the input file is a `.pdf` file, the system uses `pdfplumber` to extract text page by page.
+- If the format is unsupported, the system raises an error.

+### 2. AI-Based Field Extraction
+- The extracted FNOL text is passed to **Google Gemini 2.5 Flash** through LangChain.
+- The model is instructed to return only valid JSON.
-In insurance claim processing, FNOL documents often contain important details such as policy number, date of incident, location, claim type, estimated damage, and more.
+- The expected fields include policy number, date, location, claim type, estimated damage, and more.

-This project automates that workflow in four main steps:

-1. Extract text from PDF or TXT files
-2. Use an LLM to convert unstructured text into structured JSON
-3. Validate required fields
-4. Route the claim to the correct review path
+### 3. Validation
+The system checks whether these mandatory fields are present:

+- `policy_number`
+- `claim_type`
+- `estimated_damage`
+- `date`
+- `location`

+If any of these are missing, the claim is marked for **Manual Review**.

+### 4. Claim Routing
+The system recommends a route based on business rules:

+- **Manual Review** → if mandatory fields are missing
+- **Investigation Flag** → if suspicious keywords like `fraud`, `inconsistent`, or `staged` appear
+- **Specialist Queue** → if the claim type is `injury`
+- **Fast-track** → if estimated damage is below 25,000
+- **Standard Review** → if no special condition applies

 ---